As a coach, you’re probably focused on finding clients so that you can grow your business.

 4. Commitment (on both ends)

-For a coaching relationship to flourish, both parties need to be fully committed to the relationship.
+For a coaching relationship to flourish and for both parties to achieve greater success, both parties need to be fully committed to the relationship.

 With you by their side, they’ll have the plan of action to make the right changes, but they need to bring the commitment to the table.